Slow the progression of myopia

-Engaging in frequent physical activity or are exposure to dirty, dusty environments.
+Engaging in frequent physical activity or are exposed to dirty, dusty environments.

 One of the significant advantages of SMILE® is the lack of a corneal flap.
 Flap-related complications are uncommon.
-However, during rough physical activity the flap has the potential to become dislodged.
+However, during rough physical activity, the flap has the potential to become dislodged.
 Or for debris to become caught beneath the flap interface.
 Posing a risk for infection or inflammation.
-At the present time, SMILE® surgery is best suited for patients with nearsightedness.
+At present, SMILE® surgery is best suited for patients with nearsightedness.
 It can be effective up to prescriptions of even -10 dioptres.
-SMILE® can also be offered to patients with astigmatism but is not yet available for hyperopia (long-sightedness) or presbyopia.
-Other techniques such as LASIK, PRK, or refractive lens exchange are more suitable for these patients.
+SMILE® can also be offered to astigmatism patients but is not yet available for hyperopia (long-sightedness) or presbyopia.
+LASIK, PRK, or refractive lens exchange are more suitable for these patients.
 Regardless of whether you are myopic, astigmatic, hyperopic, or presbyopic, Eye Laser Specialists may have a solution for you.
 Call us now to book your complimentary assessment.